 If you’re a business traveler, more and more sites are catering to you with listings that indicate the home is business travel ready.
 According to Jasper Ribbers, who runs the site Get Paid For Your Pad, many brands have a badge indicating they are geared to the needs of business travelers.
 Consider also that even though a home or apartment may not be marketed as a business or corporate rental, it could still be a good option for you.
 Read the site carefully for a list of amenities.

-Metro Residences, located primarily in Asia, is 100% business travel ready offering features like self-check in, Wi-FI, hotel style amenities, maid service, and fully stocked kitchens.
+Metro Residences, located primarily in Asia, is 100% business travel ready, offering features like self check in, Wi-Fi, hotel style amenities, maid service, and fully stocked kitchens.
 Metro Residences also offers corporations special rates.
-Truly everything you need for an extended stay can be found in an alternative accommodation.
+Truly everything you need for an extended stay can be found in alternative accommodation.

 I list part of my home with Airbnb, although it is not a BTR listing.
 Nevertheless, most of my guests are business travelers.

 I once hosted a man who is a cardiovascular physician.
 I asked him why he chose my humble Airbnb over, say, The Ritz Carlton.
 He said he was tired of hotel rooms and found it a bit lonely, as he traveled so frequently.
 I countered that there is always the hotel bar if one felt in need of conversation.
 “That’s just chit chat.”
-He wanted to stay in a shared space for the option of having a real conversation.
+He wanted to stay in alternative accommodations for the option of having a real conversation.